keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 Currently when these tests are executed they will fail as expected.

 This will change as we implement our controller and update these tests.

-> You can find a full implementation of this file here: https://bit.ly/2YxaAnb -->

 (3) Run Tests